jsampayoramos/ls-challenge/README.md

 * `pages`: contains the pages displayed in the view.
 * `components`: contains components that are used in the pages and that can be reused.
 * `context`: contains a context file to manage state.
-* `utils`: contains a files which either have setup information or functions that are used in several parts of the project.
+* `utils`: contains a file which has setup information and functions that are used in several parts of the project.

 ### Pages folder